What are the Right and Wrong Ways to Dispose of an ATM You No Longer Need?

 The best measure of all to take, is to call a professional ATM scrap business to throw away your ATM for you.
 This way, you can be positive that your old EPP is of no value to hackers.
 In addition, the discarding professionals will make sure that all environmental laws are followed throughout the entire process.
 For instance, they’ll know how to properly remove and separate the ATM’s metal parts, plastic parts and cables so that each group may be recycled properly.

 If you run a small place of business, you might find that the cost of ATM disposal is something of a burden.
 You can alleviate the cost, however, by trading in your old ATM.
 Many ATM vendors, both physical stores and online sellers, offer money for used ATMs, or for certain parts of used ATMs.
 Note that you’ll have a much easier time trading in your used ATM if the machine is five years old or younger.
 If your ATM becomes obsolete, it will be difficult to trade in.
-Further, no matter how reputable the enterprise that’s taking your ATM, always destroy the ATM’s PIN pad and hard drive before turning it over.
+Further, no matter how reputable the enterprise that’s taking your ATM, always destroy the ATM’s PIN pad and hard drive (if any) before turning it over.

-It’s also wise to try to negotiate a free disposal before you even buy an ATM.
-That is, whenever you’re shopping for a new automatic teller machine, ask the vendors you’re considering buying an ATM from if they’d be willing to take away that ATM, free of charge, when you’re finished with it.
-Have that promise put into writing.
+It’s also wise to try to negotiate a free disposal before you purchase a new ATM.
+That is, whenever you’re shopping for a new automatic teller machine, ask the vendors you’re considering buying an ATM from if they’d be willing to take away your old ATM, free of charge, when you’re finished with it.
+If acceptable, have them include that promise in writing.

-Finally, ATMs that are no longer in use, and that you’re planning to throw away at some point, should be guarded just as securely as ATMs in active use.
+Finally, ATMs that are no longer in use, that you’re planning to throw away at some point, should be guarded just as securely as ATMs in active use.
 Be sure to remove the keypad and any storage device such as the motherboard to include the memory and processing chip before simply putting it in the back room or out near a dumpster.
 When in doubt, contact your local professional recycling company.Read More

 When Did the ATM come to the United States?